quantum9Innovation/hulet/README.md

 ## Future Work

 Hulet is very much still a work in progress and there is lots to be done.
-If you want to help out, it is highly recommended that you fork the repository and view the [TODOS](https://github.com/quantum9Innovation/hulet/blob/main/TODOS.md) as well as any open issues for work that you can help with.
+If you want to help out, it is highly recommended that you fork the repository and look at any open issues for work that you can help with.